patronasxdxd/CTFS/docs/euler.md

 ## Stage 2: Deposit

-During this phase, we initiate the violator contract and transfer funds to it through the `transfer` function, using the parameters outlined in the preceding table.
+During this phase, we initiate the violator contract and transfer funds to it through the `transfer` function, using the parameters outlined in the previous table.
 Following this, we invoke the `violator` function of the contract to execute our `deposit`.
 This deposit accounts for two-thirds of the flash-loaned USDC amount, directing 20 million to the pool and receiving 19.5M eDAI from Euler.